-- 4.1 The appointed actuary may be permitted to use different assumptions from those prescribed in the relevant assumptions guidance where: - it is considered that the assumptions set out in the assumptions guidance are not appropriate to the particular circumstances of a scheme; and - the result would be a change in the funding level from greater than 100% to less than 100%, or vice versa. - 4.2 The assumptions where changes may be permitted are: - base mortality including age ratings (but excluding mortality improvements); - proportions married; - age differences between members and dependants; - children's pensions; and - expenses of wind-up and/or benefit installation / payment expenses.
+- 4.1 The appointed actuary may be permitted to use different assumptions from those prescribed in the relevant assumptions guidance where: - it is considered that the assumptions set out in the assumptions guidance are not appropriate to the particular circumstances of a scheme; and - the result would be a change in the funding level from greater than 100% to less than 100%, or vice versa. - 4.2 The assumptions where changes may be permitted are: - discount rate adjustments to the unadjusted yields (but not the yields themselves); - base mortality including age ratings (but excluding mortality improvements); - proportions married; - age differences between members and dependants; - children's pensions; and - expenses of wind-up and/or benefit installation / payment expenses.